-This information booklet provides important information to assist you and your daughter/son as you begin your St Leo's journey.
-We hope to empower you to build a positive partnership with us to maximise your child's education and watch them 'graduate with greatness' in six short years as the Class of 2027.
+This information booklet provides important information to assist you and your young person as you begin your St Leo's journey.
+We hope to empower you to build a positive partnership with us to maximise your child's education and watch them 'graduate with greatness' in six short years as the Class of 2028.